 All contractors have to provide a warranty on their construction work for at least one year—in California, the period can be extended to 10 years.

-If something goes wrong during this period, it’s on the contractor to redo the work or fix the issue.
+If something goes wrong during this period, the contractor must redo the work or fix the issue.
 For example, if a leakage appears in your roof due to improper sealing by the contractor, you can call them and ask them to repair the leak as soon as possible without charging you again.

-But if you do it yourself and things don’t turn out the way you want, all your money and time will go to waste.
+But if you do it yourself and things don’t turn out how you want, all your money and time will go to waste.
 Additionally, no one guarantees that you won’t make further mistakes and incur more losses!

-How To Choose the Right Contractor To Reduces Costs
+How To Choose the Right Contractor To Reduce Costs

 So, let’s look at what to consider when hiring the right contractor:

 License – Before anything, ask for their up-to-date license and check them out.
 A license ensures the contractor is qualified and can perform the work properly, without risks or faults.
-Plus, you won’t risk being sued by your neighbors in case something happens.
+Plus, you won’t risk being sued by your neighbors if something happens.

 Experience – A contractor’s experience plays a crucial role in their performance.
 After dealing with real-world problems for many years, you’ll know what to expect from a project and how to tackle the difficulties.